JLKwong/CollegeMove/index.md

 ## Aren't the colleges in your reach list expensive?

-All of these colleges will **cover 100% of the cost of attendance** for low-income students, which is less than the cost of community college.
-You won't have to take a part-time job or student loans to cover your education.
+All of these colleges will **cover 100% of the cost of attendance** for low-income students, which is cheaper than the cost of community college.
+You won't even have to take a part-time job or student loans to cover your education.

 ## Isn't it risky to dedicate 4 colleges on my transfer list to reach schools?